Circunomics/hiring_batteryModelingChallenge/README.md

 ## Tasks

+Please, download the [dataset](https://circunomicsgmbh.sharepoint.com/:f:/s/Circunomics/Ei42j9N94xNLjYJKFY1c7AcBBmWx_SsQKK1Ek-ASvJ00Lw?e=tFBgOU), analyze it and complete the following taks:

 ### Visualization
-- How do Re and Rct change over cycling under the different conditions?
-Are they correlated?
+- Describe how Re and Rct change over cycling under the different conditions.
+Please describe if you find any correlation.
 - Use bokeh to create an interactive visualization for searching through the large amounts of data or enable the comparison between cells.

 ### Tool building